tornadorex/portfolio/partitioning-a-hard-drive.md

 # How to Partition Your Hard Drive in Windows 11

-Partitioning a hard drive in Windows 11 is a simple process, but not without the risk of data loss. **Before you begin, back up your files.**
+Why partition a hard drive?
+You may want the option to dual-boot, or better organize your data, or have an easier time backing up your data.
+You may even want to run different file systems on a single disk.
+Regardless your reason, partitioning a hard drive in Windows 11 is a simple process, but not without the risk of data loss. **Before you begin, back up your files.**

 1. Press the **Windows** key and search for "partition".